-Lucas Velasquez is a 14 year old freshman at Cypress Ranch High School, under the direction of Elizabeth Ledford.
-This is his first season with Virtuosi of Houston.
-He has been playing the cello for 3 years, currently studying with Mrs. Wendy Butler of the Houston Ballet Orchestra.
-He has also been studying piano for 8 years and guitar for nearly 9 months at All About Music and Arts.
+Lucas Velasquez is a 15-year-old sophomore at Cypress Ranch High School, under the direction of Elizabeth Ledford and Sarah Grant.
+This is his second season with Virtuosi of Houston.
+He has been playing the cello for 4 years, currently studying with Mrs. Wendy Butler of the Houston Ballet Orchestra.
+He has also played piano for 8 years.
 Lucas has participated in the 2017 Virtuosi of Houston summer workshop and was a member of Region 27 Symphony Orchestra for his 8th grade year.
-He enjoys playing games, spending time with friends, folding paper airplanes, traveling around the world and baking cookies.
+His hobbies include karting, playing games, and folding paper airplanes that resembles modern day jets.

 I was very impressed not only at the general level of the student participants but at the quality of their work and the obvious commitment they all showed.
 It is a feather in the cap for Virtuosi to attract the high quality of students that they do and provide an environment of high class teaching, support and encouragement.